juandavidvargas19/BMO_chatbot/README.md

 python RLHF.py
 ```

-## Production plans
+## Report

-To refer to our full production plans, as well as answers to relevant question about the implementation of this chatbot, please open the plannification file referenced.
+To refer to our full production plans, as well as answers to relevant question about the implementation of this chatbot, please open the plannification file referenced. [open](https://github.com/juandavidvargas19/BMO_chatbot/tree/Production/material/BMO_RAG_Chatbot_Report.pdf)

 ## Citation